 Subgraph OS is based on Debian Linux and is designed for ultra-tight security.
 The kernel has been hardened with a number of security enhancements, and Subgraph also creates virtual ‘sandboxes’ around risky applications like web browsers.
 As such any attacks against individual applications won’t compromise the entire system.

 A specialised firewall also routes all outgoing connections through the anonymous Tor network.
-Each application has to be manually approved by you.
+Each application has to be manually approved by you both to connect to the network, and to access other applications’ sandboxes.

 Our tenth offering is, rather aptly, TENS (Trusted End Node Security).
 Formerly known as LPS (Lightweight Portable Security), this Linux distro has been designed by none other than the US Air Force and is NSA approved [PDF].

-TENS is specifically designed to be run in live mode, meaning any malware is removed on shutdown.
-It includes a minimal set of applications but there is also a ‘public deluxe’ version which includes Adobe Reader and LibreOffice.
-All versions include a customisable firewall.
-The OS also supports logging in via smart card.
+The public version of TENS is specifically designed to be run in Live mode, meaning that any malware is removed on shutdown.
+It includes a minimal set of applications but there is also a ‘Public Deluxe’ version which comes with Adobe Reader and LibreOffice.
+All versions include a customisable firewall, and it’s also worth noting that this operating system supports logging in via Smart Card.